marcelovicentegc/react-github-heatmap/README.md

 # react-github-heatmap

-A pluggable React component to display a GitHub-like contributions graph based on SVG.
+A plugable React component to display a GitHub-like contributions graph based on SVG.

 ## 🚧 Development directions